databrary/www/databrary/input/pages/about/support-page.md

 # Support

 Need help getting started or have a question about Databrary?
-There are a number of ways to
+There are a number of ways to get your questions answered.

 ## Drop-in support hours